End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Results

 \subsection{Phenomenological regime map in $n$ and $\mathcal{J}$ space}

-We begin the discussion of the results by presenting a phenomenological regime map in the $(n, \mathcal{J})$ parameter space at $Oh_K = 0.001$ and $L = 15$.
+We begin the discussion of the results by presenting a phenomenological regime map in the $(n, \mathcal{J})$ parameter space at $Oh_K = 10^{-3}$ and $\mathcal{L} = 15$.
 Figure~\ref{fig:regime_map} illustrates the distinct outcomes and their corresponding boundaries.
 Approximately 100 simulations were performed to delineate these boundaries accurately.
 Each point on the map was classified by monitoring the neck radius over time.
 Four primary regimes are identified, each characterized by qualitatively different interfacial behavior.
-For shear-thinning and weakly shear-thickening fluids at small to moderate values of $\mathcal{J}$ (i.e., $\mathcal{J} \lesssim 0.045$), the breakup follows the well-known end-pinching mechanism, where a droplet detaches from the tip of the retracting ligament.
-The regime map reveals that end-pinching escape persists across two rheological limits, shear-thickening (viscous) and shear-thinning (inertial).
-In the intermediate range $0.06 \lesssim \mathcal{J} \lesssim 0.45$, we identify a no-neck regime, where the neck collapses monotonically or remains undeveloped due to the presence of extensive unyielded plugs, reaching neither breakup nor escape.
-Finally, for $\mathcal{J} \gtrsim 0.45$, a motionless regime emerges in which retraction is entirely suppressed by yield stress (e.g., yield stresses dominate over the viscous and inertial contributions).
-These last two regimes are largely insensitive to variations in the flow-behaviour index $n$ because the dominant balance is controlled by the yield stress rather than the shear-dependent viscosity.
+For shear-thinning and weakly shear-thickening fluids at small to moderate values of $\mathcal{J}$ (i.e., $\mathcal{J} \lesssim 0.045$), the break-up follows the well-known end-pinching mechanism, where a droplet detaches from the tip of the retracting ligament.
+The regime map reveals that end-pinching escape persists across two rheological limits depending on whether the fluid exhibits shear-thickening and shear-thinning behaviors.
+In the intermediate range $0.06 \lesssim \mathcal{J} \lesssim 0.45$, we identify a no-neck regime, in which no localized neck forms during retraction.
+Instead, extensive unyielded regions suppress axial localization, and the filament retracts smoothly into a single droplet without pinch-off.
+Finally, for $\mathcal{J} \gtrsim 0.45$, a motionless regime emerges in which retraction is entirely suppressed by yield stress, e.g., yield stresses dominate over the viscous and inertial contributions.
+These last two regimes are largely insensitive to variations in the flow-behavior index $n$ because the dominant balance is controlled by the yield stress rather than the shear-dependent viscosity.